Tech-at-DU/Flask-Playlister/P01-Index-Playlists/content.md

 ## Stretch Challenge

-Throughout Make School tutorials, you'll see sections designated by a green box with a trophy symbol.
-These are **stretch challenges**, and are provided for those who want to dive deeper on a topic, or get more practice.
+Throughout these tutorials, you'll see sections designated as **stretch challenges**.
+Stretch Challenges are provided for those who want to dive deeper on a topic, or get more practice.
 They are not required to complete the tutorial, but we encourage you to try them!
 More practice is always beneficial!

-> [challenge]
->
-> Can you make changes to your `playlists` array in `app.py` and see it reflected in your `playlists_index` template?
+Can you make changes to your `playlists` array in `app.py` and see it reflected in your `playlists_index` template?

 # Errors are Your Friends!

 If you refresh `localhost:5000/playlists` right now what do you see?
 An error! **That's ok!** Errors are our friends.
 What does the error say?
 I bet it says something like "I can't find the template 'playlists_index'".
 That makes sense because we haven't made it yet!
 It's ok to complete coding tasks in an order that throws a predictable error.

-> [info]
 > Errors often tell you the next step you need to take.
 In this case the error is telling you that the template does not exist.
 Let's make it!

 So to fix this error, let's add the template `templates/playlists_index.html`.
 We're going to use the Jinja2 `{% for %}` iterator to loop over our array of playlists and display each one's title.

-> [action]
->
-> Create the `templates/playlists_index.html` template and add the following to it:
+Create the `templates/playlists_index.html` template and add the following to it:
->

 ```html
 <!-- templates/playlists_index.html -->
 {% extends 'base.html' %}